-Played By: Anthony Perkins (the whole film series), Henry Thomas (Young Norman in Psycho IV)
+Played By: Anthony Perkins (the whole film series), Henry Thomas (Young Norman in Psycho IV), Vince Vaughn (in Psycho 1998)

 - Affably Evil: When running a motel, one needs to be a people person.